Progressive Web Applications (PWA) on iOS 13 & 14 Provide a Rich Channel to Reach Customers Despite the Platform Limitations

 So don't let the lack of service worker cache capacity stop you from using a Progressive Web App.

-One big missing feature is native push notifications.
 I am asked about this more than any other web platform feature, at least it feels that way.

 Even though I get frustrated with Safari's limitations it does support most modern web APIs needed to make great user experiences.

 This does not mean I am not asked by clients and potential clients if they can do some pretty crazy stuff.
 Most of the request are often not even possible with a native app.
 Others violate Apple, Google and Microsoft's terms, which means native apps are rejected and the stakeholders are hoping they can use the web to achieve their goals.